MI-SIM/MI-SIM.github.io/_posts/01-01-17-misiminterface.md

 ### <a name="Models"></a>Models

 In this version of <span style="font-family:Courier;">MI-Sim</span>, six common ecological motifs describing interactions between two distinct species, plus one extended motif that consists of three interacting species are modelled.
 The seven motifs are simple networks commonly observed at both micro- and macro-scales, and provide a theoretical basis by which biologists and ecologists can understand and visualise ecological interactions.

-The motifs included in <span style="font-family:Courier;">MI-Sim</span> are expressed as a series of ODEs, which describe the microbial growth, catabolic conversion processes, and species interactions within the system.
+The motifs included in <span style="font-family:Courier;">MI-Sim</span> are expressed as a series of ODEs for the concentration of each organism, $X_n$, and each substrate, $S_n$ (where $n$ denotes an index labelling each species).
+These ODEs describe the microbial growth, catabolic conversion processes, and species interactions within the system.
 The equations are developed using a standard mass-balance approach coupled with stoichiometric information describing the chemical transformation between reactants and products in the system.

 The models currently available in <span style="font-family:Courier;">MI-Sim</span> are described as follows: